*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 And at the age of 10, I started to wake up and want to know what on earth was going on around me and what life was about.

-And I went through all sorts of things brought up in the Christian church and explored different isms, including Sufism and communism.
+And I went through all sorts of things, brought up in the Christian church and explored different isms, including Sufism and communism.

-And I was in the south east of England.
+And I was in the southeast of England.

-And when I came to retirement age, I returned to Cornwall where I'd been as a child and I decided to move down there.
+And when I came to retirement age, I returned to Cornwall where I'd been as a child.

 In fact, I didn't know whether to go down or not.

-I had been down on a brief trip with some friends and absolutely fallen in love with it again.
+I'd been down on a brief trip with some friends and absolutely fallen in love with it again.

 And I said to life, if you want me down there, make it available.

-And it did suddenly.
+And it did.

-And I was terrified because I could then actually go and do what.
+And I was terrified because I could then actually go and do what I'd said I wanted to do.

 So I got, I didn't know what to do.